by Rachel Fagerburg

 Whether or not you live in a state where it is illegal to ride without a helmet, you should always wear one.
 Strapping up can protect you from brain injury or even death in an accident, but it could also reduce your chance of getting hit with negligence in an injury lawsuit because wearing a helmet is associated with safe, responsible riding.
 Heavily worn helmets could have damaged lining or loose straps that prevent proper head protection, so we recommend that you buy a new helmet at least every five years.
-Here is a list and review of the best motorcycle helmets of 2017.
+Here are a list and review of the best motorcycle helmets of 2017.

 Protect Your Hands

 A good pair of gloves provides grip on the handlebar and protects your hands from injury and impact in the event of a fall.
-Riding gloves should be manufactured with high quality material that will stand up against abrasion or weather.
+Riding gloves should be manufactured with high-quality material that will stand up against abrasion or weather.
 They should also have a snug fit that’s not too tight and restrictive.
 Click here for extensive information to help you find the best pair of gloves for you.

 Protect Your Feet